 Read more about Things to Do in Valencia

 06 of 06

-Alternatives to Valencia: Other Detours on the Way from Madrid to Barcelona
+Alternatives to Valencia: Other Detours Between Madrid and Barcelona

 So if I don't advise Valencia as your third stop, where should you go instead?
-Consider these options instead:
+Consider these options:

 San Sebastian or Bilbao The Basque Country is an excellent place to visit.
 San Sebastian is renowned for its tapas (known locally as pintxos) while Bilbao is home to the Guggenheim museum.
 But, if you're already trying to cram big cities like Barcelona and Madrid into a short tour, adding one of these two is probably biting off more than you can chew.
 Choose somewhere smaller.

-Logroño Has all of the gourmet food of San Sebastian but it's cheaper and closer to Madrid and Barcelona.
+Logroño This city has all of the gourmet food of San Sebastian, but it's cheaper and closer to Madrid and Barcelona.
 This would be my choice.

 Seville You can take the high-speed train down to Seville from Madrid and then fly to Barcelona.
 But again, this is a big city - do you really want to be adding it to an already hectic itinerary?

-Zaragoza A very convenient stop as it is on the same train line as Madrid and Barcelona, but there's little to see apart from its two cathedrals.
+Zaragoza This convenient stop is on the same train line as Madrid and Barcelona, but there's little to see apart from its two cathedrals.

 Cuenca and Valencia I may have... said that Valencia is not a must-see destination when you're already visiting Madrid and Barcelona, but, when you add in Cuenca, it suddenly is.
 Visit Cuenca's stunning ravine and hanging houses en route from Madrid to Valencia; round off your day with paella near your hotel in Valencia; and head off to Barcelona the next day: Cuenca and Valencian paella is better than just Valencia.